 Advanced Conceptualization Example

 Imagine two cyclists, Cyclist A and B, both have the same fitness signature (i.e. the same power curve) and the same weight.
 Cyclist A is an accomplished cyclist and has been training all spring whereas Cyclist B is a talented junior that hasn’t yet had an opportunity to build up a lot of fitness.
 This would mean that if they both climbed a hill at the start of a race that was 5 minutes long, they could both ride it at the exact same pace and finish together (assuming the rode side-by-side all else being equal).
 But lets say they had to climb this hill many times during an event and at increasing levels of tiredness and fatigue. which of the two would be more ready to compete at this event?
-Answer: Cyclist A. Cyclist A would conceivably have greater training loads than Cyclist B. Say Cyclist A has been doing 5 minute hill repeats over and over and has a High Training Load of 15 and Peak Training Load of 5.
-Cyclist B hasn’t had an opportunity to do much at all except for some base training and has a High Training Load of 2 and Peak Training Load of 0.5.
+Answer: Cyclist A. Cyclist A would conceivably have greater training loads than Cyclist B. Say Cyclist A has been doing 5 minute hill repeats over and over and has built up a training load of 150.
+Cyclist B hasn’t had an opportunity to do much at all except for some base training and has a training load of 50.
 Cyclist A, by virtue of having done more hill repeats (and thus why their Training Loads are higher) would have greater durability for this event and would outperform Cyclist B who would not last as long as Cyclist A during the event.
 Cyclist A may not feel fatigue during the event and may recover in a day or two.
 Cyclist B will be trashed during the race and will need many days to recover back to form.